OpenHUTB/carla_doc/docs/tuto_M_add_map_package.md

 ---

-Your map is now ready to run simulations in CARLA.
+Your map is now ready to run simulations in Carla.
 If you have any questions about the process then you can ask in the [forum](https://github.com/carla-simulator/carla/discussions) or you can try running some of our [example scripts](https://github.com/carla-simulator/carla/tree/master/PythonAPI/examples) on your new map to test it out.